oeo/tsbank/CONVENTIONS.md

 # Coding and Architectural Conventions

-This document provides the conventions for developing the Core Banking System.
+This document provides the conventions for developing this project.
 Adhering to these conventions is crucial for maintaining code quality, consistency, and ease of maintenance.

 ## 1. Code Style (ALIEN)